 For our 66th birthday, we'll cover D.C.'s oldest neighborhood from its very beginning to today, and also pay tribute to our veteran and beloved writer Gary Tischler, who died this year.

 A password doesn’t stop someone from removing the hard drive from your laptop and connecting it to another computer — suddenly your hard drive is sitting there, ready to browse.

 Reconfigured for the pandemic, the Wednesday-afternoon outdoor market will now relocate to the basketball courts at the corner of 26th and O Streets NW.

-Maintaining separate passwords, and changing them at least every three months, is a lot of work, but the cybersociety we live in demands it.
+Your IT department or provider can help you develop strong password policies.
+Changing passwords and maintaining separate passwords is a lot of work, but the cybersociety we live in demands it.

-If you give out your password, you’re practically opening the door for anyone to come in and steal private information and infect your private computers.
+If you give out your employees’ password, you’re practically opening the door for anyone to come in and steal private information — even your customers' credit card data.

 On Wednesday afternoon and early evening, the CVS at 2226 Wisconsin Ave.
 NW was closed while some 20 young people blocked the street in front of the store.